Sylvan Shemitz: Design career

 Shemitz is, perhaps, most famous for his work with the Grand Central Terminal in Manhattan.
 He used "blue filtered tints" and magenta colored lighting to accent the exterior façade architectural elements of Grand Central.
 He explained his reasoning for his choice of colors in a 1991 interview with The New York Times, "I think the most important issue is to make New York a lively, friendly and joyful place."
-He is also well known for his work on the Thomas Jefferson Memorial in Washington, D.C.
+He is also well known for his work on the Jefferson Memorial in Washington, D.C.

 Shemitz worked very closely with the important design architects whose buildings he illuminated.
 For example, according to the New York Times, Shemitz worked with architect Helmut Jahn "to create a glowing glass shed intended as a modern take on a grand European rail station" at the United Airlines terminal at O'Hare International Airport in Chicago, Illinois.

 Shemitz's other projects in his portfolio included the Toronto's CN Tower, the Yale University's Lillian Goldman Law Library and the Schneider Children's Medical Center of Israel.

 Shemitz was chief executive at the Sylvan R. Shemitz Designs, a lighting manufacturer based in New Haven, Connecticut, that he founded in 1963.